yoichitgy/hugo_yoichitgy/content/post/2015-09-10-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part5-asynchronous-image-load.md

         func requestImage(url: String) -> SignalProducer<UIImage, NetworkError>
     }

 Modify `Network` class to implement `requestImage` method.
 In the method, the initializer of `SignalProducer` with a trailing closure is used to convert an asynchronous response of Alamofire to a `Signal` of ReactiveCocoa.
-If the response is successful and the response data is valid, next and completed events are sent to `observer`.
-Otherwise an error is sent.
+If the response is successful and its data are valid, `.Next` and `.Completed` events are sent to `observer`.
+Otherwise an `.Error` event is sent.
 Because the response of Alamofire runs in the main thread by default, a serial queue is passed to Alamofire.

 **Network.swift**